dns-groot/groot/README.md

 </details>

 ### Inputting Jobs
-Groot can currently verify properties shown below on the zone files and expects the input list in a `json` file format.
+GRoot can currently verify properties shown below on the zone files and expects the input list in a `json` file format.
 A **job** verifies properties on a domain and optionally on all its subdomains.
 The input `json` file can have a list of jobs.
-Groot verifies a default set of properties if no input file is provided.
+GRoot verifies a default set of properties if no input file is provided.

 <details>
 <summary><kbd>CLICK</kbd> to reveal an <a href="https://github.com/dns-groot/groot/blob/master/test/TestFiles/cc.il.us/jobs.json">example job</a></summary>